swiftbar/SwiftBar/README.md

 ## Plugin Types
 ### Standard (default)

-For Standard type of plugins, SwidtBar expects that plugin execution is finite, i.e., plugin runs and exits with output to stdout:
+For Standard type of plugins, SwiftBar expects that plugin execution is finite, i.e., plugin runs and exits with output to stdout:

 - exit with code 0 and non-empty stdout - menu bar is built from the output
 - exit with code 0 and empty stdout - nothing in the menu bar